Connect with others who understand.

 Medically reviewed by Lisa Booth, RDN

-A diagnosis of triple-negative breast cancer (TNBC) can be stressful.
-Although nutrition isn’t the most important factor that affects TNBC, eating well can go a long way in improving your overall health and quality of life, especially during treatment.
+Although nutrition isn’t the most important factor that affects triple-negative breast cancer (TNBC), eating well can support your overall health and quality of life, especially during treatment.

-Grapes and berries have high concentrations of the antioxidant resveratrol.
-Antioxidants help protect your cells against harmful substances.
-In one study of 39 women with a higher risk of breast cancer, resveratrol supplementation twice a day for three months increased the expression of an important tumor suppressor gene.
-This is a type of gene that plays a crucial role in regulating cell growth and preventing tumors.
-There’s also some speculation that resveratrol can help improve the body’s response to certain immunotherapies used to treat TNBC.
+Grapes and berries have high concentrations of the antioxidant resveratrol, which helps protect your cells against harmful substances.
+In one study of 39 women with a higher risk of breast cancer, resveratrol supplementation twice a day for three months increased how well an important tumor suppressor gene worked.
+Tumor suppressor genes play a crucial role in regulating cell growth and work against cancer progression.
+Some research also suggests that resveratrol may improve the body’s response to certain immunotherapies used to treat TNBC.

 2. Turmeric

-You can’t miss the signature golden hue of the spice turmeric.
-Curcumin is the beneficial compound that gives turmeric its vibrant shade.
-Not only is this colorful spice a strong antioxidant that’s good for general health, but studies from Frontiers and Nutrition show that curcumin may have anticancer and anti-inflammatory effects on TNBC cells, specifically.
+You can’t miss the signature golden hue of turmeric.
+Curcumin is the beneficial compound that gives the spice its vibrant color.
+Turmeric is a strong antioxidant that supports overall health, and some studies show curcumin may have anticancer and anti-inflammatory effects on TNBC cells.
+Adding black pepper, such as in a curry dish, may enhance turmeric’s benefits because pepper has been shown to help the body absorb and use curcumin.

 3. Green Tea

 Green tea has antioxidants that help protect cells from damage.
-It’s especially rich in one type of antioxidant in particular, a catechin called epigallocatechin 3-gallate (EGCG).
-Studies show that EGCG may help promote apoptosis (cell death), which is the body’s natural process for destroying and disposing of tumor cells.
-If you’re not a big fan of hot tea, you can brew a batch of green tea and keep it in a pitcher in the fridge.
-You can sweeten it with a splash of fruit juice or flavored seltzer water.
+It’s especially rich in an antioxidant called epigallocatechin 3-gallate (EGCG).
+Studies suggest that EGCG may help promote apoptosis (cell death), the body’s natural process for destroying and removing tumor cells.
+Some research has also found that drinking green tea and exercising regularly were associated with improved survival in people with TNBC.
+If you don’t enjoy hot tea, try brewing green tea and keeping it chilled in the fridge.

 Whole grains are packed with fiber and beneficial plant compounds.
 Look for products with short, simple ingredient lists to avoid unnecessary additives.